Open Data Hub logo

 The feature_store.yaml file defines the following components:

 • project — The namespace for the Feature Store instance.
-Note that this project refers to the feature project rather than the Open Data Hub data science project.
+Note that this project refers to the feature project rather than the Open Data Hub project.

 • provider — The environment in which Feature Store deploys and operates.